 For all my claims to being a fan of 1990s Japanese photography, it was 2017 before I ever heard of Yurie Nagashima, and 2020 before I ever bought a book.
 Now, after spending quite some time with Self-Portraits, her new-ish book from Dashwood, now in its second printing, I need to get on bookfinder and find some more…

-Apologies, and if you want to watch the unboxing, you’ll have to go to YouTube and log in… There is quite a bit of nudity in Self-Portraits.
-None of it is particularly prurient, imo, but Google have their rules and all.
+Fair warning: there is quite a bit of nudity in Self-Portraits.
+None of it is particularly prurient, imo, and ymmv.

 Self-Portraits began as a 600-image slideshow, presented as part of “And a Pinch of Irony with a Hint of Love,” Nagashima’s 2017 exhibition at the Tokyo Photographic Art Museum.
 The book doesn’t have near that many, and I haven’t counted them, but what’s there is great.